 The questions below are to help us learn more about you and how you might fit into our work culture and environment.
 Please be yourself in your responses as we are not interested in respectability politics.

-Applications will be reviewed starting in December 2020 and considered on a rolling basis until all positions are filled.
+Applications will be reviewed starting and considered on a rolling basis until all positions are filled.
 Since we are a small agency it may take a while to go through all the applications.
 We appreciate your patience while we pilot this new screening and recruitment process.
 Interviews will be held virtually.
 We will ask for your resume and references when we schedule interviews.
 Please do not contact us directly.

 We will do our best to follow up with everyone who applies.